 If your baby is bottle-fed, it may help to sit them upright during feeds.
 This reduces the amount of air they swallow and therefore lowers the chance of uncomfortable trapped wind.
-If you think your baby may have trapped wind, take time to burp then often during feeds and give an anti-colic bottle a go.
+If you think your baby may have colic or trapped wind, take time to burp them often during feeds and give an anti-colic bottle a go.

 If you're wondering about which feeding position is right for you and your baby, or are concerned about them crying during a feed, you should ask your doctor or health visitor for help and support.